 10. The Times New Roman typeface was commissioned by The Times of London in 1931

 They invented it after they were accused of being “badly printed and typographically antiquated”.
 It’s still very common in book and general printing and it has become one of the most popular and influential typefaces in history.
 It’s also the standard typeface on most desktop computers.

-Well, there you have it, 10 interesting facts that you might not known about London.
+Well, there you have it, some interesting facts that you might not known about London.
 If you’ve found this interesting, feel free to share it with your friends.
 If you have another fact to share, feel free to comment below.

 Watch this space for updates in the Facts category on Running Wolf’s Rant.